Eroica-cpp/uwhpsc/notes/software_installation.rst

-is a new collection of Python tools distributed by `Continuum Analytics <http://www.continuum.io/index.html>`_ The "community edition" Anaconda CE is free and contains most of the tools we'll be using, including IPython, NumPy, SciPy, matplotlib, mayavi, and many others.
+is a new collection of Python tools distributed by `Continuum Analytics <http://www.continuum.io/index.html>`_ The "community edition" Anaconda CE is free and contains most of the tools we'll be using, including IPython, NumPy, SciPy, matplotlib, and many others.
 The full Anaconda is also free for academic users.

 .. _installing_ipython: